-Over its history Lake Erie has received six grants from the DNR for the museum/nature center, trails, marina point, and more.
+Over its history, Lake Erie has received six grants from the DNR (Department of Natural Resources) for the Marshlands Museum, trails, marina point, and more.
 The land specified as the project area of those grants was encumbered in perpetuity-meaning it may never be converted into a private or non-recreational use.
 Approximately 98% of Lake Erie is encumbered, as shown on the following page.